Surname: Occupational surnames

-Occupational names include Smith, Taylor (Tailor), Miller, Farmer, Thatcher, Shepherd, Potter, and so on, and analogous names in many other languages; see, for example, various surnames associated with the occupation of smith.
+Occupational names include Smith, Taylor (Tailor), Miller, Farmer, Thatcher, Shepherd, Potter and analogous names in other languages, for example, various surnames associated with the occupation of smith.
 There are also more complicated names based on occupational titles.
-In England it was common for servants to take a modified version of their employer's occupation or first name as their last name, adding the letter s to the word, although this formation could also be a patronymic.
+In England it was common for servants to take the name (or modified version) of their employer, such as by adding the letter s to the word, although this formation could also be a patronymic.
 For instance, the surname Vickers is thought to have arisen as an occupational name adopted by the servant of a vicar, while Roberts could have been adopted by either the son or the servant of a man named Robert.
-A subset of occupational names in English are names thought to be derived from the medieval mystery plays.
-The participants would often play the same roles for life, passing the part down to their oldest sons.
-Names derived from this may include King, Lord and Virgin.
 A Dictionary of English Surnames says that "surnames of office, such as Abbot, Bishop, Cardinal and King, are often nicknames".
-The original meaning of names based on medieval occupations may no longer be obvious in modern English.